sardev08/panther/docs/gitbook/log-analysis/log-processing/README.md

 ## Overview

-Log analysis can improve visibility into your environments by monitoring events in real time.
+Log analysis can improve visibility into your environments by monitoring events in real time, such as:

+* Login/Logout
+* API calls
+* Network traffic
+* Running processes
+* System changes
+* Output from IDS sensors

  In this section, we'll show how Panther gives you the ability to collect and transform logs into meaningful insights.

 ## How It Works

-The following illustration provides a high-level architecture of how Panther aggregates and processes event logs from different sources.
+The following illustration provides a high-level architecture:.

 ![](../../.gitbook/assets/logprocessingingestion-4.jpg)